iivek/sagemaker-tf-containers/README.md

-# TensorFlow Serving container for AWS SageMaker
+# TensorFlow Serving containers for AWS SageMaker

 ## Overview

-Building on [a good read by Márcio Dos Santos](https://medium.com/ml-bytes/how-to-create-a-tensorflow-serving-container-for-aws-sagemaker-4853842c9751), the repository facilitates containerization of Tensorflow server containers for SageMaker and is by itself a container.
+Building on [a good read by Márcio Dos Santos](https://medium.com/ml-bytes/how-to-create-a-tensorflow-serving-container-for-aws-sagemaker-4853842c9751), the repository facilitates containerization of TensorFlow Serving for SageMaker and is by itself a container.

 ## Usage